Courtesy photo Jackson Sentinel

 “It would have been nice to solve it and find out what the cause was,” he said.
 “Maybe with TV doing cold cases now, something will come up.”

-When the Iowa Division of Criminal Investigation (DCI) established a Cold Case Unit in 2009, Hulda Fischer’s murder was one of approximately 150 cases listed on the Cold Case Unit’s new website as those the DCI hoped to solve using latest advancements in DNA technology.
+When the Iowa Division of Criminal Investigation (DCI) established a Cold Case Unit in 2009, Hulda Fischer’s murder was one of approximately 150 cases listed on the Cold Case Unit’s new website as those the DCI hoped to solve using the latest advancements in DNA technology.

 Although federal grant funding for the DCI Cold Case Unit was exhausted in December 2011, the DCI continues to assign agents to investigate cold cases as new leads develop or as technological advances allow for additional forensic testing of original evidence.